 The Heroes and Scoundrels Video is the 40-hour companion video to the book

-The Heroes and Scoundrels Web site continously updates and adds supplementary material to the book.
+The Heroes and Scoundrels Web site continuously updates and adds supplementary material to the book.

 Join the IJPC Associates now and get the entire Heroes and Scoundrels Journalist in Popular Culture package